How is Zeffy free?

 The IRS allows one online application session per responsible party each day.
 Ensure you complete the application in one session, as there is no option to save and return later.

 The sessions expire after 15 minutes of inactivity, in which case you must start over.
-It is better to gather all the necessary details to complete the application before beginning the application.
-Here's what you’ll need:
+It is better to gather all the necessary basic information to complete the application before beginning the application.
+Here's what you'll need:

 • Corporation type